bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

-# Appendix VIII: Coordinate systems
+# Appendix VIII: Preferred Names of Coordinate Systems

 To interpret a coordinate (x, y, z), it is required that you know relative to which origin the coordinates are expressed, you have to know the interpretation